Pretoria District South (House of Assembly of South Africa constituency): Franchise notes

 When the Union of South Africa was formed in 1910, the electoral qualifications in use in each pre-existing colony were kept in place.
 In the Transvaal Colony, and its predecessor the South African Republic, the vote was restricted to white men, and as such, elections in the Transvaal Province were held on a whites-only franchise from the beginning.
 The franchise was also restricted by property and education qualifications until the 1933 general election, following the passage of the Women's Enfranchisement Act, 1930 and the Franchise Laws Amendment Act, 1931.
 From then on, the franchise was given to all white citizens aged 21 or over.
 Non-whites remained disenfranchised until the end of apartheid and the introduction of universal suffrage in 1994.

 History

 Pretoria District South, like most of the rural Transvaal, had a largely Afrikaans-speaking electorate, but it was influenced by its proximity to the capital.
 The result was a strongly marginal seat, with fierce contests between the South African and National parties.
-Two of its MPs, C. F. Beyers and Chris Muller, had been involved in the Maritz rebellion - Beyers died in action during the rebellion, while Muller survived and was elected to parliament after the end of World War I. He resigned in 1925, and the resulting by-election was won by Herman van Broekhuizen, who moved to neighbouring Wonderboom on the seat's abolition in 1929.
+Two of its MPs, C. F. Beyers and Chris Muller, had been involved in the Maritz rebellion - Beyers died in action during the rebellion, while Muller survived and was elected to parliament after the end of World War I. He resigned in 1925, and the resulting by-election was won by H. D. van Broekhuizen, who moved to neighbouring Wonderboom on the seat's abolition in 1929.